186 plants indexed. Showing 63 matching current filters.

 Lutjenbrode Nord wastewater treatment plant serves approximately 26,400 people in Lütjenbrode, Schleswig-Holstein, Germany.
 It is located within 50 km of the Baltic Sea coast.

-Meldorf wastewater treatment plant serves Wolmersdorf, Schleswig-Holstein, Germany, with a designed capacity of 1.00 m³/s.
-It treats wastewater for approximately 25,350 people under EU regulations.
+Cismar wastewater treatment plant serves the Grömitz area in Schleswig-Holstein, Germany, with a designed capacity of 1.00 and a population equivalent of 31,838.
+It operates under the EU Urban Waste Water Treatment Directive.